badshah400/tartex/README.md

 * Creates tarballs compatible with arXiv (and most journal) requirements.
 * Automatically determines pdf or ps processing based on source dir contents.
 * Supports different compression methods for output tarball.
+* Does not modify or create files inside source directory itself.
 * Preserves directory structure in generated tarball, i.e. no flattening.
 * Handy options to allow edge cases.
+* Native TAB-completion for common interactive shells: bash, fish, and zsh (help welcome for others).

 ## Installation

-__Note__: Unless you provide a prepared ".fls" file as `filename` input, you must have `latexmk` and `pdflatex`, as well as a full LaTeX env installed to allow compilation of your LaTeX project. `tartex` does not include any system-wide files, such as TeX style files, classes, etc. in the tar file.
+__Note__: Unless you provide a prepared ".fls" file as `FILENAME` input, you must have `latexmk` and `pdflatex`, as well as a full LaTeX env installed to allow compilation of your LaTeX project. `tartex` does not include any system-wide files, such as standard TeX style files, classes, etc. in the tar file.

 ### Using pipx